joshuaeckroth/csci141-website/homework/homework-6.markdown

 ## Task 1

-Write a loop in your `main` function that asks the user for a list of cities.
+Write a loop in your `main` function that asks the user for a list of cities (100 or fewer).
 The user types a blank line (just presses enter) when done entering cities.
 Then print out all the cities entered, in the order entered.

 ## Task 2

-Write a loop in your `main` function that asks the user for a list of positive integers.
+Write a loop in your `main` function that asks the user for a list of positive integers (100 or fewer).
 The user types 0 when done entering integers.
 Then ask the user to type another integer.
 Finally, print "Found" if that last integer was among those entered previously, or "Not found" if not.

 Use a function from the `Arrays` class to perform the search.